Obtaining a Certificate of Compliance in Ohio

 What Ohio entities can obtain a Certificate of Good Standing?

 In Ohio, only state-registered entities can request a Certificate of Good Standing.
-Entities that fall within this category include for-profit corporations, limited liability companies (LLCs), and nonprofit organizations.
+Entities that fall within this category include for-profit corporations, Ohio limited liability companies (LLCs), and nonprofit organizations.
 These are businesses that have gone through the formalizing process of submitting their formation documents and obtaining a company number.

 Some businesses that aren’t required to register to conduct business don’t need to obtain a CGS.
 Sole proprietors fall within this category.
 While this might make it difficult to conduct business with certain entities or financial institutions, some businesses can overcome this with alternate documentation.
 A tax clearance or letter of good standing from the IRS might be a good place to start.